 THE VULGATE PROJECT

-We are currently putting back into print this beautiful edition of the Latin Vulgate, so that this work of art can be read and appreciated by all.
+We have brought this beautiful edition of the Latin Vulgate back into print, so that this work of art can be read and appreciated by anyone who desires it.
 There are a handful of editions of the Bible in Latin available today.
 None are as beautifully illustrated and formatted as this particular one.
-During our years of collecting Vulgate texts printed in the nineteenth and twentieth centuries, we have found that this edition seems to be one of the last ones printed with all of the beauty and elegance that is due to such a venerable text.
-It seems that all of the editions printed after this one (by this publisher and by others) present the text only without any illustrations and do not use the same wonderful typography.
+During our years of collecting Vulgate texts printed in the nineteenth and twentieth centuries, we have found that this edition seems to be one of the few printed with all of the beauty and elegance that is due to such a venerable text.
+All of the editions printed after this one (by this publisher and by others) present the text only without any (or minimal) illustrations and do not use the same wonderful typography.

 It seems that we live in an age where only the bare-minimum is done when publishing.
-In these days it seems that only the text is provided with little or no illustrations.
-But the typography and illustrations are not the only reason why we want to reprint this particular edition.
+The typography and illustrations are not the only reason why we have reprinted this particular edition.
 It is also because of the editorial quality of the text itself.
+Which is stated very clearly in the "Editor to the Reader" CLICK HERE TO READ IT IN ENGLISH

 UPDATE 4/22/11- As mentioned in an earlier update, the beautiful 2-color first edition (1881 A.D.) will be reproduced instead of the black and white last edition, 1901 A.D.
 (6/21/21 SEE UPDATES BELOW: Due to continual delays with the preparation of the black and red text edition, I have decided to move forward with a reprint of the black text only edition) I have spent the last year or so doing a considerable amount of discernment and research on several aspects of this project.
 After much consideration, I have decided to do all of the scanning myself.
 Quality control and attention to detail are important in this step.
 You can pay for that but it is expensive.
 Editing was never an issue.
 I knew that I would have to do it myself but I did not know how.
 In a short amount of time I have been able to get a firm grip on this process.
 I have learned that there is a science to the scanning and image editing process.
 I have tried my best to learn this science both through personal research and the help of professionals.
 I have also been researching into the history of the publishing company of Desclee under the name of The Society of St. John the Evangelist which originated in Tournai, Belgium.
 It has led me on an email chase from the Abbey of Maredsous to the Historical Society of Tournai.
 I have learned a lot and the research is not finished.
 I plan on sharing this fascinating story at the time of printing.
 (EDIT 6/16/21 I have decided to share this information now, on this page)